HunterMuratore/Yokai/README.md

 - With Yokai, simply Register or Login, vist your profile, Create a new Wishlist and start adding the products you love!

 - Not sure what to buy someone?
 No worries!
-Ask them to join Yokai, create an account , and make a Wishlist!
+Ask them to join Yokai, create an account, and make a Wishlist!
 - After they have saved a couple of products, you can navigate to the home page and you will see their Wishlist below the coursel.

 ## Table of Contents